Digital Contract Management for Companies

 Continuous monitoring of the contract: After the contract comes into effect, there must be regular checks to see whether the two parties are keeping to the agreements and agreed deadlines, e.g. whether the agreed payments are made on time.
 When the contract is coming to its end, a check must be made in good time to see whether the contract needs to be extended (under the same or renegotiated conditions), whether it can be allowed to expire, or even be actively terminated.

-In many small and medium-sized enterprises (SMEs), various people carry out the role of contract manager in addition to their original roles: fleet managers, heads of HR, purchasing agents and accountants, authorized officers and managing directors – they can all be involved in contract management for their departments.
+In many small and medium-sized enterprises (SMEs), various people carry out the role of contract manager in addition to their original roles: fleet managers, heads of HR, purchasing agents and accountants, authorised officers and managing directors – they can all be involved in contract management for their departments.
 Large companies (corporations), where contract management plays an essential role, often have a contract manager who deals with contract management on their own:

 These tasks can be roughly divided into three categories: namely contract management, contract life cycle monitoring and contract controlling.
 As multiple people are usually involved in contracts, joint, collaborative work in contract management is given a particularly high priority.
 All in all, the job of the contract manager is associated with great responsibility – as can be seen from the abundance and complexity of the tasks.